 NEW YORK, Sept.
-5, 2013 /PRNewswire/ -- BLACK ENTERPRISE (BE) has released its latest exclusive report on African American representation on the corporate boards of 250 of America's largest publicly traded companies today at BlackEnterprise.com.
-The media company identifies 177 African American directors at S&P 500 companies, including Starbucks, Walmart, ExxonMobil and Ralph Lauren, on the BLACK ENTERPRISE Registry of Corporate Directors.
-In addition, the report reveals 75 companies with no African American representation among their boards of directors.
+12, 2018 /PRNewswire/ -- BLACK ENTERPRISE (BE) has released its latest exclusive report on African American representation on the corporate boards of 500 of America's largest publicly traded companies today at BlackEnterprise.com.
+The media company identifies 308 African American directors at S&P 500 companies, including JPMorgan Chase & Co., Prudential Financial Inc., ExxonMobil, and FedEx Corp., on the BLACK ENTERPRISE Registry of Corporate Directors.
+In addition, the report reveals 184 companies with no African American representation among their boards of directors.

-The registry is drawn from a universe of the 250 largest companies on the S&P 500 based on market capitalization as of June 14, 2013.
-BLACK ENTERPRISE compiled the listing by reviewing proxy statements and annual reports, as well as contacting investor relations departments, corporate governance experts, and organizations such as the Black Corporate Directors Conference and Executive Leadership Council (ELC); the latter is a network of the nation's most highly ranked African American corporate executives.
+The registry is drawn from the S&P 500 based on market capitalization as of May 4th, 2018.
+BLACK ENTERPRISE compiled the listing by reviewing proxy statements and annual reports, as well as contacting investor relations departments, corporate governance experts, and organizations such as the Black Corporate Directors Conference and the Executive Leadership Council (ELC); the latter is a network of the nation's most highly ranked African American corporate executives.

 BLACK ENTERPRISE, your ultimate source to build Wealth for Life, is the premier business, investing, and wealth-building resource for African Americans.
 Since 1970, BE has provided essential business information and advice to professionals, corporate executives, entrepreneurs, and decision makers.
-Every month, BLACK ENTERPRISE magazine provides 4 million readers with information on entrepreneurship, careers, and financial management.
+Every month, BLACK ENTERPRISE magazine provides 6 million readers with information on entrepreneurship, careers, and financial management.
 A multimedia company, BE also produces television programming, business and lifestyle events, Web content, and digital media.
 Visit www.blackenterprise.com for more information.

 SOURCE BLACK ENTERPRISE